OutwalkStudios/firefly/packages/firefly/README.md

 new Application({ platform, database }).listen();
 ```

 Firefly also provides additional helper decorators such as `@Entity()` and `@Prop()`.
-Its worth noting that when using TypeScript you must extend `Model` from mongoose to get the proper types.
-This is not required in JavaScript but is still recommended.
+In order for the entity decorator to properly understand how to compile your entity, you must extend either `Model` or `Schema` from the mongoose package.

 **Example:**
 ```js